 Fast forward many years to now where I am a food blogger who loves to travel and discover cultures through food.
 Always fascinated with ethnic cuisines and always trying to recreate everything at home.

 While also trying to do so from wherever we are currently based in the World.
-We’ve now been in Mexico for close to a year and are loving it through and through.
+We've chosen Mexico as our current home base and are loving it through and through.

 One of my favourite little shops has an extensive bulk spice section.
 When I saw it for the first time, it confirmed for me that I could do food blogging from here.